 Scriptwriter Richard Harris began his career with the final episode of “Police Surgeon” in 1960, and quickly became a prolific contributor to crime dramas ranging from Public Eye to A Touch Of Frost.
 He created “Spyders Web”, and co-created “Man in a Suitcase” with Dennis Spooner.
 Harris also wrote the popular stage comedies Outside Edge and Stepping Out, and his “Saturday Night Thriller” episode, “The Business of Murder” (1981) was turned into a stage play which ran for eight years on the West End with Richard Todd and Francis Matthews among the leads.
 American born director James Ferman came to England with the USAF before studying at Kings College, Cambridge.
 In 1975 he became the Secretary of the British Board of Film Classification, where he had a controversial 24 years supervising cuts to and bans of movies.

-As noted before, producer Rex Firkin avoided expensive location filming costs by using outside broadcast video trucks that covered football matches at weekends, to record the exterior shots during the week.
-Firkin further kept the costs down by using ATV Studios as the location for Scott Furlong.
+As noted before, producer Rex Firkin avoided expensive location filming costs by using outside broadcast video trucks that covered football matches at weekends, to record The Plane Makers' exterior shots during the week.
+Firkin further kept the costs down by using ATV Studios as the location for the Scott Furlong aircraft factory.
 The episode opens with the administration building which would later become familiar in “UFO” and (after its purchase by the BBC) “Grange Hill” and Holby City”.
 But the episode is interesting for scenes showing an alternate entrance behind a housing estate and the various workshops.
 (Below, Stanley Meadows as Hamilton and Reginald Marsh as Sugden )